 Are public authorities required to keep records of information requests received and responses provided, including refusals?
 Is there a separate body that oversees matters of access to information?

-37. The Data Protection Act provides that all public authorities must draw up their internal rules of procedure for fulfilling requests for public information.
-The so-called data protection ombudsman has to be informed on an annual basis of all requests refused as well as the reasons for refusal.
+49. The Information Protection Act provides that all public authorities must draw up their internal rules of procedure for fulfilling requests for public information.
+The so-called National Data Protection and Information Freedom Authority (Authority from now on) has to be informed on an annual basis of all requests refused as well as the reasons for refusal.

-The data protection ombudsman, elected by Parliament, constitutes a special institutional guarantee in the Hungarian data protection/disclosure regime.
-Pursuant to the Data Protection Act, the ombudsman oversees the implementation of the data protection legislation, provides guidance for data holders for the uniform application of this legislation and investigates individual complaints and maintains a data protection registry.

-Any person who considers any impairment of his rights of data protection or access to public information may apply to the ombudsman, except where the case is sub judice.
-No person can be penalized for recourse to the data protection ombudsman.
+The Authority which was established on the 1th of January 2011 is an autonomous state service, decreed independent by the Information Protection Act, is only subservient to the law, may not be ordered in its scope of duties, and fulfils its tasks independently from other services and their influence.
+New duties for the Authority may only be decreed by law.
+As per the Information Protection Act the Authority facilitates the uniform utilization of regulations, issues proposals for data tenders, investigates incoming notifications and manages the data protection register.
+Any person who considers any impairment of his rights of information protection or access to public information may apply to the Authority.
+The Authority may reject the application without any investigation if the case is sub judice, or if a legally binding decision was issued earlier in the issue.
+No person can be penalized for recourse to the Authority.

 Article 4, paragraph 3, point c) (confidential information)